placebeyondtheclouds/lenovo-laptop-with-ubuntu-and-libvirt/README.md

 **current problems:**

-- if Ubuntu guest VM with GPU passthrough was running when host went to hibernation, the GPU in the guest is not working correctly after host wakes up from hibernation, guest requires a reboot.
+- _must shut down guests with GPU passthrough before host hibernation._ if Ubuntu guest VM with GPU passthrough was running when host went to hibernation, the GPU in the guest is not working correctly after host wakes up from hibernation, guest requires a reboot.

 ## install ubuntu 24.04 desktop host, initial setup and swap settings